 2. Customize the Content

-What should you include in the message itself?
-This is a broad question that can include the intended copy, images or other media, or even emojis.
-But consider also the type of content you’re planning to include, and choose content best suited to your chosen mobile messaging option.
+What should you include in the mobile message itself?
+This is a broad question that can include the intended copy, images and other media – even emojis.
+Consider the type of content you’re planning to include, and choose content best suited to your chosen mobile messaging option.

-Personalized content can boost push notification open rates by up to 800 percent.
-Customizing your message content to include personalized information such as a user’s name, app achievements, or saved items, could mean the difference between an opened or dismissed push notification.
+Customizing your message content to include personalized information such as a user’s name, app achievements or saved items could mean the difference between an opened or dismissed push notification.
 Make sure your messages work for your intended audience to maximise the potential results of every interaction.

 3. Select the Delivery Method

 After selecting the channel and the content, you’ll need to choose how you’re going to deliver the message to your users.